1913 System and Communications Protection Policy

 SC-10 Network Disconnect

-The agency terminates network connections associated with a communications session at the end of the session or after 15 minutes of inactivity.
+Terminate the network connection associated with a communications session at the end of the session or after 30 minutes of inactivity.

 SC-12 Cryptographic Key Establishment and Management